ryulant1ng/ryulant1ng.github.io/docs/articles/20250801-Add-giscus-to-VitePress.md

 } satisfies Theme
 ```

-If you're using JavaScript to configure, use this.
+If you're using JavaScript to configure, use this:

 ```javascript
 // index.js